ZerothAngel/zPermissions/README.md

 *   `/permissions refresh` &mdash; Re-read permissions from storage and update all online players.
 Needed to recognize any outside changes to the zPermissions database tables.
 *   `/permissions export <filename>` &mdash; Creates a file containing all the zPermissions commands necessary to re-create your database.
 See config.yml for the output directory.
 *   `/permissions import <filename>` &mdash; Executes a file containing zPermissions commands.
 Only works on an empty database!
+*   `/permissions mygroups` &mdash; Displays a list of groups that you are a member of.

 ### Player Commands ###